CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Endurance

-Represented by ultra-marathon runners.
+Represented by ultra-marathon runners or low/high temperature extreme athletes.
 Represents your body's ability to resist physical wounds worsening, toxins, and disease.
 Examples include staying conscious as you are bleeding out from an injury, resisting poisoning, enduring hot/cold weather, and pushing on past exhaustion are all the domains of endurance.

 ### Lift

 Represented by strong men or powerlifters.
 Covers physical activity related to raw strength, most used in moving or holding heavy objects.
-Examples include shouldering a door open, carrying or throwing heavy objects, or crushing/tearing something in your hands.
+Examples include shouldering a door open, carrying heavy equipment, throwing heavy objects, or crushing/tearing something in your hands.

 ## Reflex Core Skills